-The Cotswold Canals comprise the Stroudwater Navigation and the Thames & Severn Canal.
+The Cotswold Canals comprise the Stroudwater Canal (or Navigation) and the Thames & Severn Canal.
 Together this 37-mile route used to link the River Severn at Framilode to the River Thames near Lechlade, both of which are in Gloucestershire in the United Kingdom (UK).

 About 6 miles of the Cotswold Canals have been restored, and the Cotswold Canals Trust is working in partnership to restore the remainder, which is either obstructed, infilled or unnavigable.
-To support their efforts please get involved here.
+To support their efforts please get involved.

 For information about lengths of the canals and numbers of locks etc. see the Canal Facts page.